datamin3r/SQLServer/HowTo/TemporalTablesSCD/README.md

 # Temporal Table SCD

-Temporal Tables offer an easier route to capturing data changes.
+Temporal Tables offer an easier route to capturing data changes as [1](https://www.timmitchell.net/post/2019/04/02/using-temporal-tables-for-slowly-changing-dimensions/) and [2](https://www.sqlservercentral.com/articles/slowly-changing-dimensions-using-t-sql-merge) find.
 There are a few steps required to shape the data ready for ingestion into a multidiemsional Tabular model.
 In this article a simple toy Client example is used to show one possible execution.

 ## Client Report